mramshaw/Elastic/README.md

 Summary points:

 * Elasticsearch does not handle frequent updates particularly well
-* Dynamic fields such as ___prices___ are not normally completely up-to-date but need to be in the index so as to be searchable
+* Dynamic fields such as ___prices___ are not normally completely up-to-date but need to be indexed so as to be searchable
 * Nested fields (or objects) can be problematic
 * Great for real-time streaming (which probably correlates with eventual consistency)